A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time

 Let $v_{biomass}$ denote the solution of problem $P_1$, which is the optimal value of the biomass reaction rate as well.
 Then construct the following LP problem $P_2$:

 Let $v_{target}$ denote the solution of problem $P_2$.
-If both $v_{biomass}$ and $v_{target}$ are greater than their individual preset thresholds, we call that the deletion strategy $K$ achieves growth-coupled production. \\ As a further illustration, we again consider the example of $N$ in Fig. \ref{fig1}.
+If both $v_{biomass}$ and $v_{target}$ are greater than their individual preset thresholds, we call that the deletion strategy $K$ achieves growth-coupled production.

+As a further illustration, we again consider the example of $N$ in Fig. \ref{fig1}.
 The thresholds for production rates of target metabolite $m_8$ and biomass $m_9$ are preset at $1$ and $1$, respectively.
 Table~\ref{tf} shows the flux distributions obtained from the above problem $P_1$ and $P_2$ under different gene deletion strategies.
 When the genes are not deleted, or when genes $g_4$ and $g_5$ are deleted, the flux distribution reveals that the maximum rate of the biomass reaction $v_{12}$ is $3$.
 By constraining the rate of this reaction to its maximum value, the flux distribution shows that the value of the target production rate $v_{11}$ is $0$.
 This is the growth-coupled rate for the target production reaction in this case.
 Although the biomass reaction rate is greater than the required threshold, the target production reaction rate is unable to achieve the preset threshold.
 Consequently, the growth-coupled production is not satisfied in such conditions.
 When the deletion strategies $g_1$ and $\{g_1,g_4,g_5\}$ are adopted, maximal value for $v_{12}$ is $2$.
 Then the growth-coupled production rate $v_{11}$ for the target metabolite is $2$.
 Both reaction rates satisfy the thresholds.
 Thus, the growth-coupled production is achieved under the condition of such deletion strategies.